✅ SAFE — Pear

 ✅ Reality: Tolerating something and thriving on it are two very different things.
 A street dog's tolerance reflects survival, not safety.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about pear, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With pear, the factors that matter most are preparation and quantity — not just the safety rating.
 Knowing the safety class is step one — amount and frequency are the bigger step two.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References